Deploying synthetic media and generative AI content without rigorous disclosure protocols creates material transparency risk under Article 50.

 Audit Your Content Pipeline

-Evaluate your generative marketing workflows against the multi-layered mandates of the upcoming Code of Practice.
+Evaluate your generative marketing workflows against the Article 50 baseline plus the current draft-code multi-layer best-practice model.

 Generate your Content Architecture Report locally.
-Present this to your creative and engineering teams to enforce structural compliance before the grace period ends.
+Present this to your creative and engineering teams to harden disclosure, marking, and provenance controls before the 2 August 2026 current-law date.

 Privacy By Design: This executes entirely in your browser.
 We never access your marketing pipelines or media assets.